Bobi Wine: Film career

+He appears in the 2022 documentary Bobi Wine: The People's President directed by Moses Bwayo and Christopher Sharp.
+It was shot over five years and follows Wine and his wife on the campaign trail leading to the 2021 Presidential election.
+The documentary won a Peabody Award at the 84th ceremony in 2024 and was nominated for Best Documentary Feature at the 2024 Oscars.

 Political career

-In April 2017, Kyagulanyi announced his candidacy for parliament in a by-election for Kyadondo County East constituency.
+In April 2017, Wine announced his candidacy for parliament in a by-election for Kyadondo County East constituency.
 His door-to-door walking campaign attracted attention both in Uganda and abroad.
 He won the contest by a wide margin, beating two seasoned candidates: Sitenda Sebalu of the ruling National Resistance Movement (NRM) party and Apollo Kantinti of the main opposition party Forum for Democratic Change (FDC).

-In 2018, Kyagulanyi gained increasing fame, championing the victories in most of the by-elections by the candidates he campaigned for, thus beating out NRM and FDC candidates.
+In 2018, Wine gained increasing fame, championing the victories in most of the by-elections by the candidates he campaigned for, thus beating out NRM and FDC candidates.